-4.4 Feedback and marking linked to Literacy and Numeracy Targets
+4.4 Feedback and marking linked to English and Maths Targets

-- Literacy and Numeracy target record sheets are kept in pupil's books and it is important that these are cross referenced with the evidence in pupils' books.
-When a pupil has achieved a target, this should be referenced in the teacher's marking comment (e.g. T1 met).
-The target should then be ticked off on the pupil's record sheet with the date added. - Marking comments can also be given which encourage pupils to reflect on whether there is evidence for a target in their work or what they might need to do to achieve a certain target (e.g. What do you need to change or add if you want to achieve T2?)
+English and Maths target record sheets are kept in pupil's books and it is important that these are cross referenced with the evidence in pupils' books.
+In English, in longer pieces of writing, when a pupil has achieved a target, this should be referenced in the teacher's marking comment (e.g. T1).
+The target should then be ticked off on the pupil's record sheet with the date added.